Tax-Free Weekends and Back-to-School Shopping: What Sellers Need to Know

 If you sell back-to-school products online, should you pay attention to tax-free holidays?

 Over the coming weeks, various states will be turning off sales taxes for brief back-to-school shopping holidays.
-And with more than half of shoppers completing at least some (if not all) of their school supply lists during these sales tax holidays, you can bet they’ll be looking for deals online.
+And with so many shoppers tackling their school supply lists during these sales tax holidays, you can bet they’ll be looking for deals online.
 This is one opportunity you don’t want to miss.

 Why Pay Attention to Tax-Free Holidays?

 For years, consumers with school-age children have flocked to stores to take advantage of state sales tax holidays.
-After all, that $500 per-child average is a lot easier to swallow when the final tally doesn’t include an extra $30 or $45 in taxes.
+After all, that $510 per-household average is a lot easier to swallow when the final tally doesn’t include an extra $30 or $45 in taxes.

 Now that shoppers are increasingly turning to e-commerce to meet their back-to-school needs, they’re eager for similar deals online.